iCMDdev/CharPi/README.md

 To install CharPi, you'll first have to download this repository's code.
 You can use git to download it directly on the Pi.

-Open the Terminal and navigate to the package's directory using:
+After downloading, open the Terminal and navigate to the package's directory using:
 ```
 cd Path_To_Package_Location/CharPi/code
 ```